joeymink/moshun-pitcha/README.md

 ## moshun-pitcha

-A simply giphy browser using React, Redux, and some TypeScript
+A simpl giphy browser using React, Redux, and some TypeScript

 ### If I spent more time on this, I would ...